Python-Test-Engineer/attercop/README.md

 A simple calculator POC for semantic release demo - some success with bunping version automatically.

-add gitleaks for any secrets
+add gitleaks for any secrets and notes